Angr1st/CustomBuildTask/README.md

 ## How to package and publish

 You can use the [pack_and_publish.ps1](/pack_and_publish.ps1) script to automate the publishing of your newly created extension.
-You can also pass in organisation to share your extension with.
-It will be published private by default.
+You can also pass in an organisation to share your extension with.
+It will be published privately by default.

 ## History